samtay/so-hs/README.md

 3. consider adding --verbose flag. this would be easy, but unclear how useful. one use case would be when google returns no results indicate that it may have detected non browser
+4. propogate new Types.Error values through Either values
+5. successfully catching ConnectionFailure exception at the top of request chain, but need to catch non-200 specifically at google level to throw ScrapingError